mainkoon81/ooo-Bayesian-Introduction/README.md

  - It's complex since we now have to deal with the **Evidence**(with the integral computation).
 But if we are allowed to use conjugation method, we can do **Bayesian inference** since it's easy.
 However, it’s not always the case in real-world applications.
 We then need to use MCMC or other algorithms as a substitute for the direct integral computation.
  - There are three main flavours:
    - **0. Conjugation method**
-   - **1. MCMC:** a gold standard, but slow.
+   - **1. MCMC:** a gold standard, but slow. (use when likelihood & prior is not clear)
    - **2. Variational inference:** It is designed explicitly to trade some accuracy for speed.
-It’s drawback is that it’s model-specific, but there’s light at the end of the tunnel...
+It’s drawback is that it’s model-specific..(use when likelihood & prior is clear)

 ### *d) Bayesian `Prediction` (Data value Prediction)
 [Note] Evidence is discussed in the process of inference. not the prediction...?